The Petit Lenormand deck is available now. Limited stock

 A man ends a financial commitment or material support.

 In terms of finances, this combination can announce the end of assistance provided by a man, the cessation of a payment, a pension, or concrete support.
 It may describe a male partner who no longer wants to bear certain expenses, a guarantor who withdraws, or a contact who closes a file.
-On the other hand, it could be about a man who stops a way of managing his money, closes accounts, or withdraws from an investment.
+On the other hand, it could refer to a man who stops a way of managing his money, closes accounts, or withdraws from an investment.
 The overall dynamic speaks of a cut, a redistribution of roles, and a period where one must cope without this usual male pillar.

 Health and energy